PerfectSinister/Extended-Math-Module/README.md

 # Extended-Math-Module
-The API documentation for Extended Math module.
+The documentation for Extended Math module.